-Local trash haulers offer yard waste removal services.
+Local garbage collectors offer yard waste removal services.
 This is in addition to your regular trash service and generally is offered in early spring through November 30.

 It is important that yard waste does not get mixed in with regular trash.
 If someone mows or tends to your yard for you, please inform them of where to place yard waste.

-Yard waste may be placed in carts provided by waste haulers, large paper bags provided by many retailers, or 32 gallon trash cans with lids.
+Yard waste may be placed in carts provided by garbage collectors, large paper bags provided by many retailers, or 32 gallon trash cans with lids.
 Plastic bags are not allowed for disposal of yard waste.
 Note that tree trimmings over 1" in diameter are collected with regular trash.

 Haul Grass/Leaves Yourself

 You may take your grass/leaves to the North 48th Street Transfer Station, 5101 N. 48th St. Yard waste must be free of garbage, litter, and tree trimmings over 1" in diameter.
 Yard waste must be removed from plastic bags at the transfer station.

 City of Lincoln

 Branches can be taken to the North 48th Street Transfer Station to be chipped.
 Gate fees apply.